Perforated eardrum

 Occasionally, a perforated eardrum gets infected and needs antibiotics.
 It is thought that some antibiotic ear drops can occasionally damage the nerve supply to the ear.
 Your doctor will select a type that does not have this risk.

-A small operation is an option to treat a perforated drum that does not heal by itself.
-There are various techniques which may be used to repair the eardrum, depending on how severe the damage is.
+A small operation may be required to treat a perforated drum that does not heal by itself.
+Various techniques can be used to repair the eardrum, depending on how severe the damage is.
 This operation may be called a myringoplasty (repair of the perforated eardrum only) or a tympanoplasty (repair of perforated eardrum and inspection of the middle ear bones, the ossicles).
 These operations are usually successful in fixing the perforation and improving hearing.

-However, not all people with an unhealed perforation need treatment.
+However, not all people with an unhealed perforation need medical treatment or surgery.
 Some people have a small permanent perforation with no symptoms and no significant hearing loss.
 Treatment is mainly considered if there is hearing loss, as this may improve if the perforation is fixed.
-Also, swimmers may prefer to have a perforation repaired, as getting water in the middle ear can increase the risk of having an ear infection.
+Also, swimmers may prefer to have a perforation repaired, as getting water in the middle ear can increase the risk ear infections.

 If you have a perforation that has not healed by itself, a doctor who is an ear specialist can discuss options to help decide whether treatment is necessary.